Beyondactivismo/Beyondactivismo/GUIDELINES/toolkit/3_Questions guideline.md

 _Examples:_

     * Who support you at the beginning?
-    * Your supporters from the beginning are still with you?
+Do they still support you?
-    * How do you do to keep your supporters?
+    * How do you build up continuity with your supporters?
-    * How is the collaboration and help from other civil society organizations?
+    * How is the collaboration/help from other civil society organizations?
-    * How you do it to attract people to collaborate with you?
+    * How do you encourege people to collaborate with you?
     * Do you have positive and negative comments about the cooperation between different human rights organizations in your        field?